 In that case, your easiest option is to find a motorhome cleaning station near you, perhaps at a local garage.

-CAUTION: I wouldn't recommend using a ‘drive-through' car cleaning place.
+CAUTION: I wouldn’t recommend using a ‘drive-through’ car cleaning place.
 Most of the people who work there have no idea about the vulnerable areas on motorhomes, campervans or caravans and will probably cause a lot of damage when they aim their pressure washer at your van.
-(We'll discuss pressure washing later in this post) But just trust me when I say you're better off cleaning your own van or hiring a specialist company to do it for you (ask me how I know!!)
+(We’ll discuss pressure washing later in this post) You’re better off cleaning your own van or hiring a specialist company to do it for you (ask me how I know!!)

 Best General Motorhome cleaner

 To get started, you’ll need a general motorhome cleaning product.
 There are many on the market, but a few which are consistently recommended as giving great results.

 Dirtbusters Premium Caravan Motorhome Wash And Wax– creates a foamy ‘pre-wash’ which also has a wax to help with black streaks forming.